 Things started with promise.
 Before our canoes were even loaded, some of my colleagues on the trip had found a large Hadrosaur femur, a tooth, and fragments of a duck-billed dinosaur.
 For the significant finds, Currie would drop them into plastic bags and carefully mark them with the location, date, and person who found them.
 "It's going to be like this the whole trip," one fossil-hunting veteran promised.
 "It'll just keep getting better."

 Most of our group’s members were seasoned paddlers with previous dinosaur hunting experience.
 As a climber and skier from the Canadian Rockies, I was a beginner at both.

 Pulling out at Dry Island Buffalo Jump Provincial Park, we hiked a rough trail to North America’s first major dinosaur dig site.
 It was here that iconic U.S. paleontologist Barnum Brown uncovered numerous bones from a large group of Albertosaurus in 1910.
-The apex predator of its time and a close relative of Tyrannosaurus rex (who lived a few million years later) Albertosaurus was big, up to 36 feet long.
+The apex predator of its time and a close relative of Tyrannosaurus rex (who lived a few million years later) Albertosaurus was big, up to 11 metres long.

 In 1998, Currie reopened Brown’s site for excavation.
 Determining that the jumble of Albertosaurus bones of all ages had been caught in a sudden catastrophic burial, Currie’s work contributed significantly to global understanding of carnivorous dinosaur group behavior.